Baseball games and hot dogs go together like coffee and cream this quintessentially American paring is simply genius!

 Preheat the stove to medium-high heat and preferably use a cast-iron skillet or griddle.

-If you’d prefer to boil the hot dogs first, add water to the skillet until it reaches about ½ inch, and then allow the water to boil before adding the sausages.
+If you’d prefer to boil the beef hot dogs first, add water to the skillet until it reaches about ½ inch, and then allow the water to boil before adding the sausages.

 Then, add a tablespoon of butter to the pan and sear the sausages, shifting them every minute or so; once the hot dogs are plump and brown on all sides.